Snow Farm is a nonprofit organization and we keep our prices as low as possible while offering high value.

 Housing & Meals

 Non-residential students can choose to purchase a lunch package or a full meal package at the time of registration.
-Breakfast ($12) and dinner ($18) can be added on any day by arrangment with the on-site coordinator during the workshop.
+Because of advance purchasing needs, we are not able to add on meals during the workshop period.

 Workshop Access Program